 1. Region blocking, and the rules that follow

 There are even MEMES about it because it so common outside Japan and the US.

-This is one of the reasons streaming services are losing to anime piracy.
+This is one of the reasons anime piracy.

 The beauty of the internet is we can all access the same information, websites and more no matter where we are in the world.
 Ignoring countries like China, obviously.

 But what good is that beauty if you, a dedicated anime fan can’t watch your favorite shows… For reasons you CAN’T control?